 Dear Tax Professional,

 Summer is over, and it won’t be long until you’re sitting down at your computer to renew your preparer tax identification number (PTIN) for 2020.
-In mid-October when renewal season begins, you will notice a data security responsibilities statement has been added to the PTIN renewal process.
+The PTIN renewal process in mid-October has a data security responsibilities statement in mid-October, when renewal season begins.
 It serves as a reminder of your legal responsibility to have a data security plan and to provide data and system security protections for all taxpayer information.
 When completing your PTIN renewal, a checkbox will be available to confirm your awareness of these data security responsibilities.

 Data security continues to be a hot topic.
-That’s because tax professionals remain a top target of identity thieves and data breaches continue to affect tax professionals at an alarming rate.
+That’s because tax professionals remain a target of identity thieves, which continue to affect tax professionals at an alarming rate.
 Cybercriminals use sophisticated and ever evolving techniques to gain access to your systems.
 These criminals steal sensitive taxpayer data to file fraudulent tax returns and create financial havoc for your clients.
 There are simple steps you can incorporate in your daily operations to minimize your vulnerability and protect client data, including:

 – Protect email accounts with strong passwords and two-factor authentication if available.